kubestash/docs/docs/guides/volumesnapshot/statefulset/index.md

 ## Take Volume Snapshot

-When you create a StatefulSet, there is no need to create PVCs separately, because all replicas in StatefulSet use different PVCs to store data.
+When you create a `StatefulSet`, there is no need to create PVCs separately, because all replicas in `StatefulSet` use different PVCs to store data.
 Kubernetes allows us to define a `volumeClaimTemplates` in StatefulSet so that new PVC is created for each replica automatically.
 We are going to take `VolumeSnapshot` of those PVCs using KubeStash.

 **Deploy StatefulSet :**

-Now, we are going to deploy a StatefulSet.
-This StatefulSet will automatically generate sample data in `/source/data` directory.
+Now, we are going to deploy a `StatefulSet`.
+This `StatefulSet` will automatically generate sample data in `/source/data` directory.

 Below is the YAML of the StatefulSet that we are going to create,